Should You Use A Fitness and Activity Monitors? Are they Effective and worth your money? If Yes, Which One Is The Best One?

 Fitbit Flex 2 has a simple design.
 It is capable of tracking steps, calories burned, per hour activity, active minutes and sleep.
-The Fitbit Flex 2 offers you waterproof feature and thus can be worn up to 50m which also includes sea water.
-Swimming can effectively auto track with the duration and laps of four strokes monitored including freestyle, butterfly, backstroke and breaststroke.
+The Fitbit Flex 2 offers you waterproof features and thus can be worn up to 50m which also includes seawater.
+Swimming can effectively auto track with the duration and laps of four strokes monitored including freestyle, butterfly, backstroke, and breaststroke.
 Though it may not offer you very advanced metrics.
 The battery life of Fitbit Flex 2 is five days.
 It can be extended if you turn off the notifications.

 - Fitbit Flex 2 is super easy to wear all the time as it is very light and comfortable.
 Also, it looks quite casual on your wrist.

-- You can get it at very reasonable price with some color choice.
+- You can get it at a very reasonable price with some color choice.

-- It gives you notification alert when the battery is low.
+- It gives you a notification alert when the battery is low.

-- It is swim and exercises friendly fitness tracker.
+- It is a swim and exercises friendly activity tracker.

 - It does not include a watch.

-- The tracker can be only charged through USB cable.
+- The tracker can be only charged through a USB cable.